Community and St. Mark UMC

 Phase 2 Communion

-Welcome and announcements and passing the peace-please remain masked and only speak with those around you and with social distancing.
+Welcome and announcements and passing the peace-please remain masked and social distanced.

 Opening Prayer: Almighty God, to you all hearts are open, all desires known, and from you no secrets are hidden.
 Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy name, through Christ our Lord.
 Amen

-Hymn “Let Us Be Bread” Please reflect and meditate
+Hymn “For All the Saints” Please reflect and meditate

 Prayer of Confession: Merciful God, we confess that we have not loved you with our whole heart.
 We have failed to be an obedient church.
 We have not done your will, we have broken your law, we have rebelled against your love, we have not loved our neighbors, and we have not heard the cry of the needy.
 Forgive us, we pray.
 Free us for joyful obedience, through Jesus Christ, our Lord.
 Amen.